 It seems that as soon as the temperature begins to fall my children start requesting hot cocoa.
+This recipe never disappoints.

 For years, I kept my pantry stocked with a variety of store bought hot cocoa mixes, until one, snowed bound day, I found myself without.
 It was then I discovered how easy it is to make hot cocoa on my own.